Ambivalence (Neon Genesis Evangelion): Development and writing

 In the 1993 Proposal, Gainax decided the basic plot for the eighteenth episode would have Shinji making a choice and fighting an Angel-controlled Eva-03 piloted by his friend.
 Hiroki Azuma noted that while Evangelion parodies earlier anime shows and uses "a lot of clichés" in its first part, Anno later subverted the anime tropes.
 While comic characters like Asuka and Toji "must not be seriously injured in an anime", Anno broke the implicit audience expectations, making them become injured in battle.
 Asuka's story reflected the changes.
-Despite receiving criticism for the violence, Anno defended his choice; believing violence in children's programs is too hidden, Anno attempted to show the horror and crudeness of violence, contradicting expectations and the pleasure principle of anime fans.
+Despite receiving criticism for the violence, Anno defended his choice; believing violence is part of normal human life, Anno attempted to show the horror and crudeness of life, contradicting expectations and the pleasure principle of anime fans.
 According to Evangelion assistant director Kazuya Tsurumaki, the show's writers conceived Unit-03 incident as a "crucial, climactic episode" and were forced to abandon the portrayal of Asuka as a major character.
-After Unit-03 incident, "even the scenes where she does appear were bound to be reduced".
+After the Unit-03 incident, "even the scenes where she does appear were bound to be reduced".

 Shinji Higuchi, who worked on the episode's script, also wrote the previous episode "Fourth Child", as a precursor to "Ambivalence".
 According to writer Virginie Nebbia, Higuchi borrowed the idea of two linked episodes from the Ultraman franchise.
 Nebbia also compared Bardiel's role in "Ambivalence" with that of Imit Ultraman from the Ultraman series, in which fake Ultramans are controlled by Alien Zarab.
 Because of his commitments to Gamera 2: Attack of Legion (1996), after writing the drafts for "Fourth Child" and Ambivalence", Higuchi left finishing the scripts to Anno, causing problems for the production.
+Other proposals were put forward during production by animator and writer Mitsuo Iso.
+In Iso's ideas, Gendo would have inserted a password to disable a function that prevents Evangelion units from fighting each other, thus delivering the final blow to Toji via a device called the Black Tower.
+In the twenty-third episode, Shinji would later testify before a commission against Gendo about the incident.
+Gainax originally planned a scene in which Shinji, standing on the roof of Tokyo-3 Middle School, asked Asuka whether something had happened between her and Misato; Asuka would have brusquely denied it before turning away.
+The scene between Rei and Toji, meanwhile, was originally set on the hill behind the school rather than on the roof.
+During the battle against Bardiel-infected Eva-03, tentacles were also meant to emerge and infect Eva-00.